Radio Scotland

+History

 The station began on 31 December 1965 and featured DJs including Paul Young, Richard Park, Stuart Henry and Jack McLaughlin with a céilidh programme that promised to tickle the "tartan tonsils".
 Later disc-jockeys included John Kerr, Tony Allan, Ben Healy, Mark Wesley (as Mark West), Alan Black, David Kinnaird, Charlie Whyte, Pete Bowman, Larry Marshall, Bryan Vaughan, Mel Howard, Roger Gale (now Sir Roger Gale, Conservative MP and Deputy Speaker of the House of Commons), Eddie White, Drew Hamlyn, Jimmy Mack, Cathy Spence, Stevie Merike and Brian McKenzie (as Brian Webb).
 Its headquarters, Radio Scotland House, was a building at Cranworth Street, Hillhead in Glasgow.
 Cranworth Street also made taped programmes - using 1/4" magnetic tape - which were taken to the ship by tender.

 The Comet was initially off Dunbar on the east coast and had strong coverage of Edinburgh, but not as clearly in Glasgow.
 Shields moved the ship in April 1966 to Troon off Arran on the west coast, but it had no engine so it had to be towed.
 Adding to expense was that the station remained on air, meaning a longer route outside territorial waters.

-The anchorages off the west coast of Scotland were found to be within territorial waters and the company was fined £80, bringing a move to Ballywater, off Co Down, Northern Ireland, the station changing its name to Radio Scotland and Ireland.
+The anchorages off the west coast of Scotland were found to be within territorial waters and the company was fined £80, bringing a move to Ballywalter, off County Down, Northern Ireland, the station changing its name to Radio Scotland and Ireland.
 Then RTÉ claimed the station was causing adjacent channel interference to its Dublin transmitter on 1250 kHz.
 Transmissions to the east of Scotland were worse from this location, so Shields took the ship to off Fife Ness and the Isle of May.
 As well as giving eastern Scotland a strong signal, the "water run" meant the signal didn't hit land until Grangemouth in Stirlingshire, about 20 miles (32 km) from Glasgow.
 So the Central Belt at last had a listenable signal.
 Peter Alex's 1966 book Who's Who In Pop Radio claimed that as well as covering Scotland and Northern Ireland, the station's reception area included the east coast of England down to Cambridge.'